Photography Kit

 The photography kit I use has been composed of several Canon DSLR cameras and lenses.
 I slowly added more lenses and bodies over the year where my focus was on high quality and high resolution sensors and lenses for mainly nature and landscape photography.
 Nature includes both insects, so macro, and other animals.
 All the bodies I own are full frame bodies from the Canon 5D series.
 The lenses are all L-series Canon EF lenses.
 Most of the bodies and lenses I bought second hand or with large discounts via for example eBay.com.

-Apart from cameras, the kit also contains many other items like tripods, ND/GD filters, flashes, batteries, CF and SD memory cards and bags.
+Apart from cameras, the kit also contains many other items like tripods, ND/GD filters, flashes, batteries, CF, CFExpress and SD memory cards and bags.
 I also have an EPSON Photo R3000 printer to print some of my images myself.

-Finally when using bodies with large sensors also means you need powerful computers (high resolution screen) and extensive backup storage for all you photos (I use NAS servers (16Tb + 20Tb) and a large self build Desktop PC (AMD Ryzen 9 3900X CPU) with fast graphics card (Asus RTX2060), large hard disks (2 x 8Tb and 2 x 14Tb), which together exceeds 60Tb of data storage) and a BenQ PD3200U 32" 4K monitor
+Finally when using bodies with large sensors also means you need powerful computers (high resolution screen) and extensive backup storage for all you photos (I use NAS servers (16Tb + 20Tb) and a large self build Desktop PC (AMD Ryzen 9 3900X CPU) with fast graphics card (NVIDIA GeForce RTX 3090), large hard disks (2 x 8Tb and 2 x 14Tb), which together exceeds 60Tb of data storage) and a BenQ PD3200U 32" 4K monitor.
+For mobility I added a fast laptop with NVIDIA RTX 4070 card.

 Bodies

-My current photography kit is based on Canon 5D bodies.
-I originally started with the classic 5D and later upgraded to the 5DII, 5DIII and finally to the Canon 5D IV.
-The Canon 5D IV is very good for action and low light and I finally added the Canon 5DsR to enable me to take 50.6 Mega pixel landscape photos.
+My current photography kit is based on Canon 5D and a R5 body.
+I originally started with the classic 5D and later upgraded to the 5DII, 5DIII and Canon 5D IV and finally to the R5.
+The Canon R5 is very good for action and low light photography.
+I originally added the Canon 5DsR to enable me to take ultra sharp 50.6 Mega pixel landscape photos.
 The quality of the photos is now almost on par with quality of my medium format 6 x 6 cm roll film photos, but now with added speed and flexibility.
-Compared to original kit, the 5D based kit is much smaller and lighter than my old medium format kit, but not as small as the newest mirror less cameras.
-I do not see a lot of benefits with the newest Canon EOS R, as it does not yet give me a better quality I get from of the 5D IV and 5DsR.
-I also like a solid body for most of my photography work (with battery pack installed) and do not like folding screens as I doubt their durability and robustness (which is really great with the 5D bodies).
-In all the years I used the 5D bodies I only had one problem with the old first version of the 5D.
-The internal mirror came lose when body was heated by the sun.
-Canon said it was a known factory problem and immediately repaired the body for free.
-After that I never had a single issue with the body (or lenses).
+Compared to original kit, the 5D/R5 based kit is much smaller and lighter than my old medium format kit but heavier than most other digital cameras.

 Lenses